kmesh-net/website/content/en/blog/kmesh_introduce/index.md

 It is worth noting that we also tested the performance of service-to-service communication in a non-mesh environment based on Kubernetes, and the performance was comparable to Kmesh.
 This further validates the latency performance of Kmesh.
 (The testing scenario involved L7 load balancing in a laboratory environment, and the actual performance in real-world governance scenarios may not be as ideal.
 Preliminary evaluations suggest a 2-3x improvement over Istio.)

-The Kmesh project has been released in the openEuler 23.03 version, and we welcome interested users to download and try it out.

 ## Conclusion

 As the next-generation technology for cloud-native environments, a service mesh provides transparent service governance for applications.
 However, the proxy architecture introduces additional latency overhead, which has become a critical challenge for widespread adoption of service meshes.
 Kmesh proposes a new approach by offloading traffic governance to the operating system using a programmable kernel.
 By doing so, Kmesh significantly improves the performance of the service mesh data plane.
 It offers a fresh perspective for the development of the service mesh data plane.